Skip to content

 • Failed/timed-out commands are automatically retried once

-Settings: set name, set af, set tx, set repeat, set allow.read.only, set flood.max, set int.thresh, set agc.reset.interval, set multi.acks, set advert.interval, set flood.advert.interval, set guest.password, set lat, set lon, set radio, set rxdelay, set txdelay, set direct.txdelay, set bridge.*, set adc.multiplier, tempradio, setperm
+Set: set name, set af, set tx, set repeat, set allow.read.only, set flood.max, set int.thresh, set agc.reset.interval, set multi.acks, set advert.interval, set flood.advert.interval, set guest.password, set lat, set lon, set freq, set radio, set rxdelay, set txdelay, set direct.txdelay, set radio.rxgain, set dutycycle, set loop.detect, set path.hash.mode, set owner.info, set prv.key, set bridge.*, set adc.multiplier, tempradio, setperm

 Bridge: get bridge.type